Check If a Number Is an Integer in Python

 # True

-Check if float is an integer: is_integer()
+Check if a float value is an integer: is_integer()

 f = 1.23